lingtalfi/Light_Kit/doc/api/Ling/Light_Kit/WidgetHandler/LightKitPrototypeWidgetHandler.md

 - PrototypeWidgetHandler::setRootDir &ndash; Sets the rootDir.
 - PrototypeWidgetHandler::process &ndash; Process the widget.
 - PrototypeWidgetHandler::render &ndash; Returns the html code of the widget, according to the widget configuration.
+- PrototypeWidgetHandler::getCopilot &ndash; Returns the instance of the copilot.
 - PrototypeWidgetHandler::error &ndash; Throws an useful error message.